-For all of us, continuous retraining and upskilling is no longer optional.
+For all of us, continuous retraining and upskilling are no longer optional.
 Not doing so puts us all at risk of our jobs being made obsolete and us being made redundant.

 It is ineffective to have 3-hour lectures, where a trainer stands in front of the class and lectures without break, or learners doing anything ‘interactive’.

-This is especially true for millennial learners, who no longer have deep fixated attention spans.
-Instead, millennials “multi-task”, where attention is divided amongst many concurrent activities (aside: our brains don’t actually focus on many different things at the SAME time, but rather, SWITCH between different areas of focus — more on this in a future piece).
+This is especially true for millennial learners, who no longer have deep-fixated attention spans.
+Instead, millennials “multitask”, where attention is divided amongst many concurrent activities (aside: our brains don’t actually focus on many things at the SAME time, but rather, SWITCH between different areas of focus — more on this in a future piece).

-It’s also questionable if one-way content delivery in training settings adds much value since there’s already so much knowledge and content that is readily-accessible on the web by learners.
-In fact, the proliferation of web and digital media also makes it harder to get learners’ attention.
+It’s also questionable if one-way content delivery in training settings adds much value since there’s already so much knowledge and content that is readily accessible on the web by learners.
+In fact, the proliferation of the web and digital media also makes it harder to get learners’ attention.

 When the ‘competition’ is the latest superhero movie or hit mobile game, the teaching & training profession has its work cut out, to design and deliver knowledge in a manner that at least captures learners’ attention (for those 8 seconds anyway), and more importantly, effect the learning.